RISE with Rob and Friends

 The event starts at 7PM, doors open at 6PM.

-Thank you to our partner Touch of Hope Haiti!
+Thank you to our partners Touch of Hope Haiti, The Bridge 104.3FM, and Worthington Tax & Business Services!

 Known in the CCM community for his ability to craft thoughtful lyrics of praise with rhythmic pop melodies, Jason Gray as been providing listeners with inspiring and uplifting music for over a decade.
 Through his willingness to offer compassionate honesty and authenticity, Gray has produced compelling songs that have climbed the charts and impacted global audiences.
 His last full album, 2016’s Where The Light Gets In, debuted in the Top 5 of Billboard’s Top Christian Albums Chart.
 This followed the success of 2014 album Love Will Have The Final Word, which held Gray’s first No. 1 AC radio hit “With Every Act of Love” – also a Billboard Christian Airplay Top 10 track.
 With his early records A Way To See In The Dark and Everything Sad Is Coming Untrue, he had five Top 5 singles in a row, including the No. 1 Inspo radio single “Nothing Is Wasted.”
 Gray has won two ASCAP Performance Awards, for “More Like Falling In Love” and “Good To Be Alive.”
 He has toured with Michael W. Smith, Steven Curtis Chapman, Third Day, TobyMac, and numerous others, in addition to headlining tours of his own.
 Audiences are able to experience not only Gray’s musical talent, but the heartfelt way he shares his gifts to support others.